qmk/qmk_firmware/docs/newbs_flashing.md

 ### Caterina

-For Arduino boards and their close (such as the SparkFun ProMicro), when you're ready to compile and flash your firmware, open up your terminal windo and run the built command:
+For Arduino boards and their close (such as the SparkFun ProMicro), when you're ready to compile and flash your firmware, open up your terminal window and run the built command:

     make <my_keyboard>:<my_keymap>:avrdude